semdinsp/estorm-message-processor/README.md

 ============

 Simple gem to use in rails apps for AMQP inclusion.
 Send a hash via AMQP and then have the message processor process the files.
-See the test pages
+See the test pages.
+They key use cases for this are
+* When you want a back ground task to continually process messages (see _test_estorm.rb_ for examples)
+* When you want to schedule a background task to periodically consume and process messages. (eg every 30 minutes perform the task see _test_single.rb_)

+The second usage case allows you to use periodic jobs on heroku.
+Thus your costing is just for time taken to process all the messages.
+IN hte first case you need to pay for a dyno for a 24 hour period.
+The difference between the two usage patterns is a simple flag so it is convenient to start inexpensively and scale when needed.

 Usage
 =======